8 Behaviours That Ultimately Kill The Love In Relationships

 Using sex to reward good behaviors and withholding to punish bad behaviors puts you in control but not forever.
 If sex and affection are your partners highest need and you withdraw intentionally with the purpose of punishing them they will either please themselves or turn to someone else at some point because you cannot turn off a human need.
 Sex is a basic human need and, therefore, will end up being met somehow.
 Using sex in this way is cruel and unfair.

-Everyone can improve themselves and their behaviours.
+Everyone can improve themselves and their behaviors.
 If you want to have an awesome relationship you need to make sure you’re treating your partner with kindness and respect at all times.
 You want to do everything you can to make your partner feel loved and special.
 You want them to believe they are secure and you are there for them.

 Give them your best, so you can create a life that’s exciting, fun and full of love and affection.
-It’s really up to you to decide on your behaviour and how you want your relationship to be.
+It’s really up to you to decide on your behavior and how you want your relationship to be.
 Don’t make it a life sentence of unhappiness when you have the power to make it amazing.